 Zim’s head shot up.
 “Uncle Hashabiah?”

 “You sure, mister?”
 Zim squared his shoulders.

 The round belly shook with his laugh.
-“Sure of half of what I see, none of what I hear, young man.”
+“Sure of half what I see, none what I hear, young man.”
 He pinched Zim’s cheek as he laughed again.
 “Everybody says good things about him for a foreigner.”

-Elijah shifted his weight and flashed his teeth again.
+Elijah shifted his weight and flashed his smile again.
 “Foreigner, eh?
-Does he sound like me when he talks?”
+So he sounds like me when he talks?”

 “No, lad.
 He sounds just like my brother.
 Born and bred here, you see.
-Lives with us here in the north end.
+Lives with us in the north end.
 A local foreigner.
 His ships are gone for months at a time.”

-The farmer swung the hoe back onto his shoulder.
+The farmer swung the hoe onto his shoulder.
 “Nobody these months now, son.
-The way I hear it, the vine dresser’s uncle took the whole family north.
+The way I hear it, the vine dresser’s uncle moved the whole family north.
 Better work for ’em all.
 This drought, you know.
 Shame—all these beautiful vines without a hand to show ’em how to grow.”